 A partial denture attaches to the remaining teeth and has two parts: a gum–colored part that blends into the existing natural gum and prosthetic teeth that replace the missing teeth.
 Partial dentures are used for various reasons mainly:

-Patients can wear any of the various removable partial dentures available depending on the recommendation of the doctor.
+Support an opposing full denture.
+If either the lower or the upper jaw has no teeth and a full denture is used while the opposite jaw has some remaining teeth, your Dental Prosthetist may recommend a partial denture for the opposite jaw for support.
+Patients can wear any of the various removable partial dentures available depending on the recommendation of the Dental Prosthetist.
 Each one of the different types of partial dentures has its benefits and limitations.
-But your dental prosthetist will make recommendations based on what’s most suitable for you.
+Your Dental Prosthetist will make recommendations based on what’s most suitable for you.

 These cost lowest.
 They are recommended for patients with significant teeth loss or those who may need to have some teeth extracted because these dentures are easy to repair, reline or modify.